Cisco Unity Connection Serviceability lets you gather information about system configuration and call handlers into reports.

 Reports data is gradually written over, depending on the parameters you set for retention of data.
 We recommend that if you want to keep reports for historical purposes, you develop a schedule for regularly generating reports, and save them in a location separate from the Unity Connection or Cisco Business Edition server.

 Milliseconds Between Data Collection Cycles —Set by default to 30 minutes (1,800,000 milliseconds).
 This setting controls the amount of time Unity Connection waits between cycles of gathering report data.

 Days to Keep Data in Reports Database —Set by default to 180 days.
 Note that even if you specify more than this number of days in the time range for the report you are generating, the number of days of data is limited by what you set here.

 Maximum Records in Report Output —Set by default to 25,000 records.
 The maximum value allowed for this field is 30,000 records.
 If the report you want to generate exceeds the maximum number of records allowed, you can generate the report in pieces (for example by reducing the date range or number of user accounts included in each iteration).

 Minimum Records Needed to Display Progress Indicator —Set by default to 2,500 records.
 The maximum value allowed for this field is 10,000 records.
 The purpose of the progress indicator is to warn you if the report you request is large and likely to take a long time to complete.
-In Connection, reports are generated from within a browser, and the browser session must be kept open while the report is being generated.
-Depending on the size of the database, and the type of report being generated, a report can take a long time to generate; meanwhile, you will be unable to use the browser, and must keep the Connection Administration session open.
+In Unity Connection, reports are generated from within a browser, and the browser session must be kept open while the report is being generated.
+Depending on the size of the database, and the type of report being generated, a report can take a long time to generate; meanwhile, you are unable to use the browser, and must keep the Unity Connection Administration session open.

-Generating and Viewing Reports in Version 10.x
+Generating and Viewing Reports

 When you generate a report, you can specify some or all of the following: